 - Probably, probably, probably, probably.
-Sopel itself is pure Python (though some included modules have dependencies that aren't, like lxml), and an effort is made to be as platform-independant as possible.
+Sopel itself is pure Python, and an effort is made to be as platform-independent as possible.
 That said, most of the development is done on Linux, so some platform-specific bugs may be missed.
 If you do run into a bug, be sure to report it, because otherwise we won't know about it.

 - How do I make Sopel give me ops when I enter a channel?

 - You should use your network's services to do this.
-If you're on a network like EFnet which doesn't have services, you can write a module to make Sopel do it.
-Sopel will never be as good at it as network services, though, so we don't include that functionality in our default set of modules.
+If you're on a network like EFnet which doesn't have services, you can write a plugin to make Sopel do it.
+Sopel will never be as good at it as network services, though, so we don't include that functionality in our default set of plugins.

 - Why is Sopel saying

-keeps track of the last few things its said.
-If too many of those last few
+of the last few things it's said.
+If too many of those last few things are the

 ...a few times instead of repeating itself (and then stops trying to say that thing entirely, until it's said some other things).
 Usually, this happens because someone is spamming the same command over and over, or something is just broken.
 It doesn't keep the bot from saying anything else, and it can say the same thing as often as you want, as long as it says some other stuff, too.